UserTesting's pipeline generation strategy workflow

 3. Multithread your way into the buying committee

-Gems also make it easy to connect with other stakeholders in an ideal customer account.
+Gems open doors to other stakeholders in the account.

 In fact, in part 3 of our Hidden Gems series, we found that multi-threaded deals involving previous champions have: